cityofaustin/projects/_projects/OpenGov2018/about/contact.md

 ---
 If you have questions or comments, we would love to hear from you.

-# Email
+# Email us

 innovation@austintexas.gov

-# Signup for email updates and announcements related to our participation in the Open Government Partnership
+# Signup for email updates and announcements

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">